ganusyak/Spiralka-java/README.md

 # Spiralka-java

-This program creates a spiral matrix like:
+This program creates a spiral matrix
-1 2 3
-8 9 4
-7 6 5

 Part of ComputerVision educational program